 This particular panel from the Postal Commemorative Society Folio features the 1945 Rockwell painting "On My Honor."
 The August 3, 1982 postmark commemorates the 75th Anniversary of Brownsea Island, the first Scout camp.

-Anyone interested in viewing Mr. Rockwell's Scout paintings can see the majority of them today at the National Scouting Museum adjacent to the B.S.A.
-Headquarters in Dallas, Texas.
+Anyone interested in viewing Mr. Rockwell's Scout paintings can see the majority of them today at the National Scouting Museum at Philmont Scout Ranch.

 National Scout Museum